 The price of solar varies greatly from customer to customer.
 This is because the number of solar panels you need is directly related to how much power your family uses.
-After all, a different family living in your exact same home may have a dramatically different power bill than you do.
-They may prefer cooler temperatures, or have more family members that are home at different times of the day than yours.
-Whatever your unique situation, what we can tell you is that our pricing will be LESS than your current electric bill, especially over the long run.
-When we provide a quote, we evaluate all the variables, including your family's unique electrical usage patterns, roof configuration, shading, and local utility pricing.
+After all, a different family living in your home may have a dramatically different power bill than you do.
+They may prefer cooler temperatures, or have more family members home at different times of the day than yours.
+Whatever your unique situation, going solar ensures that you will buy less power from the utility, which means a lower bill.
+When we provide a quote, we evaluate all the variables, including your family's unique electrical usage, roof configuration, shading, and local utility pricing.
 We then customize a system to produce enough electricity to completely offset your usage, or partly offset your most expensive electricity during peak time.

-We also offer a whole portfolio of ways to lease or purchase your solar system, including a $0 down low monthly lease payment, or numerous solar financing programs with extended terms and $0 down payment options.
+We also offer multiple ways to pay for your solar energy system, including a $0 down low monthly lease payment, or numerous solar financing programs with extended terms and $0 down payment options.

 While the is no wrong time to install solar, waiting until summer can actually have a few disadvantages.
 First, as temperatures start to rise, so does the rush to install solar.
 This high seasonal demand can make installation times longer.
 This is critical because it can take up to several months to design your system, complete the installation, and then wait for your utility company to switch the whole system on.
 If you wait until June to start shopping, you'll likely miss the opportunity to reduce or eliminate your high summer electricity bills.